Hallejujah123/Technical-Writer-test-tasks/Task_4.md

 # Description of the Ozon Android App Page: Shopping Cart

 ## Overview
-This screenshot represents the shopping cart page from the Ozon Android app.
-Page is designed to allow users to review their selected items, make adjustments to their cart and proceed to checkout.
+This [screenshot](https://github.com/Hallejujah123/Technical-Writer-test-tasks/blob/main/ozon_screenshot.jpg) represents shopping cart page from the Ozon Android app.
+Page is designed to allow users to review their selected items, make adjustments to cart and proceed to checkout.

 ## Components